Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Introduction

 Given the aforementioned efforts in the literature that attempted to review ML-based techniques for a number of optical network operations, such as QoT estimation, fault management, network planning, and network security, the main contribution of this survey is to present a comprehensive survey of current solutions, as well as identify limitations and research challenges, related to ML-based techniques for traffic-driven service provisioning in optical networks, focusing on the service provisioning evolution, as well as the ML approaches that can enable this evolution.
 Various resource allocation and service provisioning frameworks are subsequently presented and extensively analyzed, explaining the state of the art as well as the challenges in traffic-driven service (re)provisioning.

 Specifically, the already rich literature on ML-aided traffic-driven service (re)provisioning is categorized into predictive and prescriptive frameworks for proactive and adaptive networks, with each category relying on a different ML subfield.
 The novel categorization serves to highlight the capabilities and limitations of each approach, providing also qualitative comparisons when appropriate.
 For each category, the ML background is described with an orientation to the specific use case surveyed in this work.
 To the best of our knowledge this is the first survey that appears in the literature that provides an in-depth analysis of the state of the art on ML-aided traffic-driven service provisioning in optical networks.
+This survey complements very well the general surveys on AI/ML-based control and management functionalities in optical networks, with its added value with respect to other surveys lying in the fact that it provides an in-depth examination of one of these functionalities, namely \emph{traffic-driven service provisioning}.

+Finally, the reader should note that other service provisioning techniques that are not traffic-driven, namely static service provisioning within static/reactive networks (with a rich literature as shown in the taxonomy presented in Section~\ref{taxonomy_section}), are out of scope of this work and they are not included in this survey.
+Specifically, even though recently RL has been applied for static service provisioning~\cite{9713679,9766412,9895124}, in this case the application of RL mainly concerns addressing the computational complexity of the underlying resource allocation problem.
+Hence, in this case RL constitutes a heuristic approach that does not include the notion of time or the notion of a reconfigurable programmable infrastructure; that is, it is not concerned with network (re)optimization as traffic varies over time.
+Hence, such works, even though important, are out of the scope of this survey and are not further discussed.